KevinMusgrave/pytorch-metric-learning/docs/utils.md

 * **query_labels**: A 1D numpy array of size ```(Nq)```.
 Each element should be an integer representing the sample's label.
 * **reference_labels**: A 1D numpy array of size ```(Nr)```.
 Each element should be an integer representing the sample's label.
 * **embeddings_come_from_same_source**: Set to True if ```query``` is a subset of ```reference``` or if ```query is reference```.
 Set to False otherwise.
+* **include**: Optional.
+A list or tuple of strings, which are the names of metrics you want to calculate.
+If left empty, all metrics specified during initialization will be calculated.
-* **exclude_metrics**: Optional.
+* **exclude**: Optional.
 A list or tuple of strings, which are the names of metrics you do not want to calculate.

 **Adding custom accuracy metrics**